-After Modi’s party won the nation’s first parliamentary majority in 30 years, he pushed to ease regulations related to land, labor, taxes, subsidies and foreign investment.
+After Modi’s party won the first majority in the lower house of parliament in 30 years, he pushed to ease regulations related to land, labor, taxes, subsidies and foreign investment.
 He also started a Make in India campaign to revive manufacturing and implemented more market-based energy pricing.
-The moves won praise around the world and pushed Indian stocks to a record high, with the benchmark index among the world’s top performers in 2014.
-After more than a decade in office, the rival Congress Party suffered its worst-ever performance in the May election amid allegations of graft and economic mismanagement.
-Modi’s grip on power makes it easier for him to drive through measures to help cool inflation and restore economic growth, still stuck at its slowest pace in about a decade.
+The moves won praise around the world and pushed Indian stocks to a record high.
+After more than a decade in office, the rival Congress Party suffered its worst-ever performance in the election amid allegations of graft and economic mismanagement.
+Modi’s grip on power makes it easier for him to drive through measures to help cool inflation and boost private investment from its lowest in at least a decade.
 His Bharatiya Janata Party remains focused on a pro-Hindu agenda that threatens to reignite religious tensions.
+An uproar over conversions from Islam and Christianity to Hinduism prompted key bills to stall in parliament’s upper house.
 Parts of the population will never forgive Modi for his handling of riots in 2002 that killed 1,000 people, mostly Muslims, in the western state of Gujarat, where the 64-year-old ruled as chief minister for 13 years.

 Jolted by a balance-of-payments crisis caused by four decades of Soviet-style economic planning, India changed course in 1991 to embrace foreign investment and set the stage for an economic boom.
 The Congress-led government and its Nehru-Gandhi dynasty redistributed the wealth, expanding subsidies for the poor fivefold over the last decade.
 The spending provided subsidized food, free education and even guaranteed work in rural areas, where about 70 percent of the population lives.
 The share of people living below India’s official poverty line was cut by more than half to 22 percent.
 Per-capita income rose to $1,240 in 2013 from about $250 in 1992, though that success still pales in comparison to China’s.
 Modi’s BJP consolidated the Hindu vote in the 1990s and led the government from 1998 to 2004, when it pursued a partial privatization of state companies.
 Tensions between Hindus and Muslims have played a defining role in politics since Britain divided the subcontinent into India and Pakistan.
 Hindus make up about 80 percent of the population, while 13 percent are Muslim.